 “I used to think so – but the more I learn about music, the more I think it’s not something we inherited: I think it is an invention.
 Yes, our brains are pre-programmed to be able to produce music.
 But music didn’t make us – we made it,” says Williamson.
 “We began making music because it fulfilled so many useful purposes: communication, social bonding, teamwork, sexual attraction.
 It’s a ball we just can’t put down.
 This is the best invention we ever came up with.”

 This article has been edited for the web.
-The full version of this article appears in the October issue of BBC Focus magazine.
+The full version of this article appears in BBC Focus Magazine.
 Subscribe here